-Hopefully now you know quite a bit more about female golf clubs and what to look for when deciding which are the best clubs for you.
+Hopefully now you know quite a bit more about golf clubs for women and what to look for when deciding which are the best clubs for you.

-While all of our recommended sets certainly have their merits, the Callaway Women’s Strata Plus are, in my opinion, the stand-out choice.
-They are ideal for players of all abilities, the clubs are great quality so will last you a long time, and are excellent value considering what you are getting from a premium golf brand
+While all of our recommended sets of womens clubs certainly have their merits, the Callaway Women’s Strata Plus are, in my opinion, the stand-out best overall choice.
+They are a set ideal for players of all abilities, the clubs are great quality so will last you a long time, and are excellent value considering what you are getting from a premium golf brand.